johnnyBira/responsive-props/README.md

 ## API

-### Responsive props
+### Responsive props (media queries)

-  To target a specific breakpoint an object of breakpoints is passed as a prop.
-The keys (`s`, `m`, and `l`) are the breakpoints to target, and the values ('#002635', '#013440', '#AB1A25') is the parameter that will be passed to the mixin/function responsible for generating the styles.
+  To target a specific breakpoint an object of breakpoints is passed as the prop.
+The keys (`s`, `m`, and `l`) are the breakpoints to target.
+The values ('#002635', '#013440', '#AB1A25') are parameter that will be passed to a mixin/function namned `background`, responsible for generating styles for the specified breakpoints.

 ```javascript
 <WrappedStyledComponent background={{ s: '#002635', m: '#013440', l: '#AB1A25' }} />
 ```

-### Without media queries
+### Single value (without media queries)

-If a style should be applied without media queries it is possible to pass only a single value, instead of an object of breakpoints.
+If a style should be applied without media queries (i.e. independent of the bowser/viewport width) it is possible to only pass a single value, instead of an object of breakpoints.

 ```javascript
 <WrappedStyledComponent background="#002635" />
 ```
+This will result in a background color of `#002635` for all viewports.

 ### Mixins with multiple parameters

 If a mixin accept more than one parameter it is possible to pass the parameter for a give breakpoint in the form on an array.
-In the example bellow the `padding` mixin takes two paramters for top and bottom padding.
+In the example bellow the `padding` mixin takes two parameters for top and bottom padding.

 ```javascript
 <WrappedStyledComponent padding={{ s: ['2rem', '1rem'], m: ['3rem', '2rem'] }}